tardate/LittleArduinoProjects/Electronics101/CD4047/AstableOscillator/README.md

 ### Astable Gating

-The astable oscillation can be geted with pins 4 and 5 (providing complementary functionality)
+The astable oscillation can be gated with pins 4 and 5:

 | pin 4 -ASTABLE | pin 5 ASTABLE  | Oscillator    |
 |----------------|----------------|---------------|